isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/Transcribe.md

 in the market, they are not suited for handling confidential and sensitive government data.&nbsp;</p>
 <p>Bridging this gap, GovTech created Transcribe, a platform that boasts
-auto-transcription technologies.&nbsp;</p>
+auto-transcription technologies.&nbsp;Transcribe has a web application for public officers’ usage and an API platform to support system integration.</p>
-<p>Users can simply upload a pre-recorded audio or video file, and receive
+<p>Users can simply record a live meeting or upload a pre-recorded file and
-a live transcription instantaneously.&nbsp;</p>
+receive a transcription instantaneously.</p>
 <p>Transcribe was first used in Parliament sittings where users were able
 to reduce the man hours needed for processing each 15-minute transcript from 2.5 hours to 1.5 hours.
-As a testament to its usefulness, the platform has achieved over a 200 per cent year-on-year growth in user registration since its launch.</p>
+As a testament to its usefulness, the web app has achieved over a 200 per cent year-on-year growth in user registration since its launch.</p>
 <h3>Why use Transcribe?</h3>
 <div class="isomer-card-grid">